1622546555 shutterstock 598982330.png?w=60&h=60&dpr=1

 2. Which day is the most difficult during the trek?

 Day 3 is the most difficult, as you will be crossing the Hampta Pass.
-Anticipate big climbs, some snow patches and and a long descent into the Lahaul Valley.
+Anticipate big climbs, some snow patches and a long descent into the Lahaul Valley.

 3. What is the hardest part of the Hampta Pass trek?